interrupt-software/vault-transit/README.md

 ## Basic demonstration

-Please review the assets.
 The main assets to consider in this exercise are:

 * **[e_aes_mode_cbc](source/e_aes_mode_cbc.py)**: Standalone encryption module that uses a Transit data key.
 This example applies AES.MODE_CBC encrytion and generates metadata.
 The `e` stands for `encryption`.